somniavis/k_name_studio/docs/PROJECT_ARCHITECTURE.md

 - Works offline (after initial load)
 - Scales infinitely

-### Why In-Memory Payment Sessions?
+### Why Vercel KV for Payment Sessions?

-- MVP simplicity
+- **Serverless-Friendly:** Vercel KV (built on Upstash Redis) provides a persistent data store that is accessible across all serverless function invocations.
+This solves the critical issue of losing state, which is inherent with in-memory storage in a serverless architecture.
-- Vercel free tier has no DB
+- **Ease of Use:** Seamless integration with Vercel projects, including automatic environment variable management.
-- Sessions expire in 1 hour (acceptable)
+- **No Cold Starts:** As a Redis-based solution, it offers low-latency reads and writes.
-- Can migrate to Redis/DB later if needed
+- **Cost-Effective:** Includes a generous free tier that is sufficient for this application's needs.

 ### Why URL-Based Routing?